 If video marketing is the future, then the future is here.
-You’re at the right place if you’ve been wondering whether it’s worth putting your mind and money into video marketing.
+You’re at the right place if you’ve been wondering whether it’s worth putting the resources into video marketing for your business.
 Do you have enough resources to create videos?
 Are enough people in your target audience interested in videos?
 And in the end, will it be worth the effort?
 In short: yes.

-In this article, we will cover some of the key video marketing statistics for 2020 that will help prove to you that the right time for video marketing is now.
-Use these quick and easy video marketing statistics to help guide your video marketing strategy for 2020.
+In this article, we will cover some of the key video marketing statistics for 2023 that will help prove to you that the right time for video marketing is now.
+Use these quick and easy video marketing statistics to help guide your 2023 video marketing strategy.

 Before we get started with the video marketing stats, let’s quickly go through the types of video content that you can create to market your business.
-One of the main video content types that businesses use is explainer video which is a short video explaining products or services.
+One of the main video content types businesses use is explainer videos, which are short videos explaining products or services.
 Other popular types of video content include vlogs (video blogs), video interviews, video presentations, tutorials, product reviews, product demos, recordings of live streams, video testimonials, and video ads.

 1. Internet Users Everywhere Enjoy Video Content

 More and more, video content is being watched.